 - a consistent commitment to studying and reading is the key to success!

-TO MAINTAIN THE INTEGRITY OF UNRELEASED COLLEGE BOARD MATERIALS, AND COPYRIGHTED TEXTBOOK MATERIALS, MOST EXAMS AND QUIZZES WILL NOT BE RETURNED FOR STUDENTS TO KEEP.
+TO MAINTAIN THE INTEGRITY OF UNRELEASED COLLEGE BOARD MATERIALS, AND COPYRIGHTED TEXTBOOK MATERIALS, MOST EXAMS AND QUIZZES WILL NOT BE RETURNED FOR STUDENTS TO KEEP; those exams and quizzes will always be available for student review, however.

 c) Graded assignments/Classwork Activities/ projects (20%)